Lodging in Argentina

 We arrange single and share rooms.
 These are also well equipped in accordance with Argentine domestic culture.
 Certainly, you can make use of the other rooms such as living room, kitchen and bathroom!
 Double rooms can be booked on request, more precisely speaking: if two participants already know each other and arrive together.

-Accommodation with half board (Breakfast and Dinner) is included in the program.
+Accommodation with Bed & Breakfast is included in the program.
 A homestay is a unique opportunity to improve your Spanish outside the classroom and to engage with local life.
 It is quite natural to feel a little shy or unsure about where to put yourself at the beginning, but most students bond quickly with their host family and enjoy being looked after.
 Living with a family doesn’t mean you completely relinquish your independence.
 You are given a key and can come and go as you please

 Living with a host family abroad will help you learn the language and become a part of the culture

 Fitting into your homestay — understanding their rhythms, their habits, their conversations– will push you to learn the second language you’re studying and will serve as a tangible pay off for your efforts.
 Living and interacting with your host family and their community will allow you to experience and understand the attitudes, customs, and behaviors that define their culture.
 Normally mundane tasks— preparing breakfast, buying groceries, cleaning the house— were often different and exciting when I did them with my host family in their language.
 While living the day to day routine with my host family revealed many of our differences, it also showed me that we had more in common than not.

 Benefits of Living with a Local Host Family

 Language immersion: Living with a Spanish family, rather than other international students, forces you to practice your Spanish every day.
 When you constantly hear Spanish at your language school, and then have to hear and speak it at home, your language skills will improve rapidly.
 Language Learning in a homestays provide safe learning environments to try out new words or practice the local language.